manjaro/pacman-mirrors/docs/index.md

     BRANCH: Value from config

 ## IMPORTANT TO REMEMBER
-It cannot be stressed enough that for every mirrorlist generation you commence, you **MUST** run *pacman -Syy*.
+For every mirrorlist generation, you **MUST** run *pacman -Syy*.

 ## Configuration flow of pacman-mirrors

 At launch an internal default configuration is setup, file configuration is applied and the commandline is parsed and applied.

 ## API arguments

 These arguments modifies key elements of pacman-mirrors configuration according to the packagers needs.

 The actions performed by the API are in strict order and performed *before any* other actions.
-This also means that ordinary arguments supplied in conjunction with app might be ignored.
+This also means that ordinary arguments supplied in conjunction with api might be ignored.
 Eg. **-U** argument terminates pacman-mirrors when branch and mirrorlist has been written.

 1. If *-G*
    * print *config.branch*